Site Overlay

 Dialysis: Centers offer in-center hemodialysis (blood filtered outside the body) and support for home-based dialysis (hemodialysis or peritoneal dialysis, where the abdominal lining filters blood).

-Vascular Access: They manage and place the necessary access points for hemodialysis, such as fistulas or grafts, which are surgically created points to allow blood to be drawn and returned.
+Vascular Access: They manage and place the necessary access points for hemodialysis, such as fistulas or grafts, surgically created pathways that allow blood to be drawn and returned.

 Vascular Access Care: Specialists perform procedures such as declotting grafts and fistulas, as well as inserting or removing dialysis catheters, to ensure the access points remain functional.

-Apheresis: Some centers offer apheresis, a process that involves removing specific components from the blood, such as plasma exchange, for the treatment of certain diseases.
+Apheresis: Some centers offer apheresis, a process that removes specific components from the blood, such as plasma, for the treatment of certain diseases.

 Comprehensive Patient Care

-Education and Support: Clinics educate patients on how to perform dialysis at home and provide support for other treatment options, including transplantation.
+Education and Support: Clinics educate patients on performing dialysis at home and provide support for other treatment options, including transplantation.

-A multidisciplinary team, comprising health professionals such as nephrologists (specialists in kidney care), nurses, nutritionists, and social workers, collaborates with patients to manage their condition and promote their overall well-being.
+A multidisciplinary team, comprising nephrologists (specialists in kidney care), nurses, nutritionists, and social workers, collaborates with patients to manage their condition and promote their overall well-being.

 Pre- and Post-Transplant Care: Centers offer pre-transplant evaluations and post-transplant care, which includes essential immunosuppressive drugs to prevent rejection.